josem6590/my-projects/README.md

 ![F1 SQL](VS_CODE.png)

 ### Graph
 After pulling the data from SQL, I built a graph and made it as clear as possible to the viewer.
-Choosing a bar chart helps visually to compare Sainz (in blue for easy comparison) vs. his team mates making it easy to spot who outperformed who, in a given season.
+Choosing a bar chart helps visually to compare Sainz (in blue for easy comparison) vs. his team mates, making it easy to spot who outperformed who, in a given season.
 Adding a line for the GP_count provides context for the drivers who only drove partial seasons, helping to avoid false conclusions from small samples, but providing an accurate depiction of what took place.

 ![F1 SQL](graph.png)